Ssavas/sqrt-no-pipeline/readme.md

 The hardware description language that is used for thihs implementation is Chisel.
 The implementation is without any pipelines.
 Therefore it is entirely combinational and produces a result in a single cycle.
 There is a pipelined version under my git account.

 The implementation is synthesized on two different FPGAs.
-The results and further dicussions can be found in my article title "Using Harmonized Parabolic Synthesis to Implement a Single-Precision Floating-Point SquareRoot Unit" (the link is coming soon).
+The results and further dicussions can be found in my article titled "Using Harmonized Parabolic Synthesis to Implement a Single-Precision Floating-Point SquareRoot Unit" (http://urn.kb.se/resolve?urn=urn:nbn:se:hh:diva-39322).
 Please refer to it if you use this implementation.

 How to compile: